learn-co-curriculum/dsc-intro-to-css/README.md

 ## Recognize The Differences Between HTML And CSS

 HTML and CSS play two different roles.
-When we write HTML, we focus on structure, hierarchy, and meaning &mdash; the "marking-up" of content.
+When you write HTML, it's important to focus on structure, hierarchy, and meaning &mdash; the "marking-up" of content.
 Questions in the mind of an HTML author are:

 * Is it best to list these members' names with numbers, or bullets?
 * Does this menu belong in in the navigation in the header?